- Academic Affairs

 When creating or editing your website, keep the following in mind:

-Provide a text equivalent for every nontext element.
+Provide a text equivalent for every nontext element (such as images).

 - Informational graphics should have text equivalents (via the alt attribute).
 Screen readers will read this text to visually impaired users.
 Add alt description in T4 SiteManager by entering the text in the "Description" field when adding images to the media library.